 - Access to credit.
 In some scenarios, people might not qualify for any kind of credit owing to what’s on their credit files, and repairing your credit file in such a situation opens up borrowing doors for you once again.

 While the costs will vary between different cardholders, credit repair does come at a cost.
 However, if you decide to get your credit repaired professionally, the benefits it will have to your finances will outweigh the fees in the long run.
 See our guide on how to repair your credit file for more tips and tricks for getting your finances back on track.

 Frequently asked questions

 Who has my credit file?

-Credit reporting bodies like Veda, Dunn & Bradstreet, and Experian maintain credit files in Australia.
+Credit reporting bodies like Equifax, Dunn & Bradstreet, and Experian maintain credit files in Australia.
 They make them available to creditors upon request.

 What does improving my credit rating entail?

 The process requires going through your credit file and looking for negative marks.
 The next step is working on removing these marks.

 Can I pay money to a credit reporting body so it removes negative marks?

 No, this is not a possibility.
 Unless the negative marks are false, you won't be able to get those removed.